Location: Olakira Camp, Tanzania

 The camps (which consist of tents with solar-heated bucket showers, eco-toilets and locally-sourced organic food) have no permanent structures and leave no marks on the terrain.
 Furthermore, all fossil fuel emissions are offset by Asilia’s reforestation programs.
 In order to ensure the survival of the black rhino in Serengeti (whose number has dwindled to fewer than 100) Asilia and Olakira Camp have also joined a project to repatriate 32 black rhinos from South Africa to Serengeti National Park over five years.
 In 2010, the first six were repatriated, and many more will follow.

-Environmental Impact: Avoided deforestation, C02 emission reduction, biodiversity preservation and efficient water use
+Environmental Impact: Avoided deforestation, reduced C02 emissions, preserved biodiversity and efficient water use

 Measurement: Asilia Africa